isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-advertising/c-psdk-ios-3.0-custom-tags-configure/c-psdk-ios-3.0-custom-tags-overview.md

 snippet: y
 ---

-# Example of a customized VOD asset{#example-of-a-customized-vod-asset}
+# Example of a customized VOD asset {#example-of-a-customized-vod-asset}

 Here is an example of a customized VOD asset: